joachimschmidt557/DotStarRepo/README.md

 # DotStarRepo
-A simple repository for DotStar
+A simple repository for DotStar.
+This repository is included by default.